|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-There's something about the combination of crisp fried potatoes and tender beef in a rich and savory sauce that is so delicious.
-The recipe has lots of umami: that fifth taste in Asian cooking that makes food taste very meaty.
+There's something about the combination of crisp fried potatoes and tender beef in a rich and savory sauce that is very comforting.
+The recipe has lots of umami, that fifth taste in Asian cooking that makes food taste very meaty and hearty.

 - 1-1/2 pounds flank steak (thinly sliced across the grain)

 - 2 tablespoons low-sodium soy sauce

 - 1 (18-ounce) package refrigerated thinly pre-sliced potatoes or 1 1/2 pounds russet potatoes (peeled and thinly sliced)

 - 1/4 cup oil

 - 3 tablespoons oil (divided)

 In a large bowl, combine the beef broth, oyster sauce, and soy sauce and mix well.
 Add the steak and stir.
 Let the steak marinate at room temperature while you cook the potatoes.